 The JR Pass is only available for non-Japanese nationals with the entry status of temporary visitor.
-You purchase the JR Pass online and will then receive an Exchange Order delivered to your home address.
+You order the JR Pass online and will then receive an Exchange Order delivered to your home address.
 Once in Japan, you will need to bring this voucher to a JR travel centre and get it exchanged for a JR Pass.
 For a limited period it has been possible to buy the JR Pass in Japan at certain stations, but if this will be a permanent thing is still unknown.

 Going by the high-speed trains is the fastest way to reach places all over Japan.
 Nine Shinkansen lines conveniently cover the country.
 With a maximum speed of 320 km/h (199 mph) you nearly fly through the landscape and arrive at your destination sooner than you imagine!

-The website Hyperdia is very useful when you plan your train journey.
-It allows you to see all possible Shinkansen connections, the fare of the specific Shinkansen tickets, the departure and arrival tracks at the stations, the Shinkansen category as well as the length of the journey.
+The website Japan Route Planner is very useful when you plan your train journey.
+It allows you to see all possible Shinkansen connections.

-I actually, in the few cases where the language barrier is too high, experience that the Japanese veritably take my hand and lead me to the desired location!
+I actually, in the few cases where the language barrier is too high, experience that the Japanese veritably take my hand and lead me to my destination!
 This is also the case this afternoon on our way to Shibuya.
 I am definitely grateful since it turns out to be a considerable detour for our assisting guide!

 Our preferred Tokyo train line is the popular Yamanote line which is a loop line connecting Ueno, Ikebukuro, Shinjuku, Shibuya, Shinagawa and Tokyo Station.
 The inner circle operates in counterclockwise direction and the outer circle in clockwise direction.
 It is 34.5 km (21.44 miles) long.
 In the rush hour the waiting time is 2.5 minutes and off-peak waits are usually between 3.5 and 4 minutes.
 If the wait is much longer, the operator will likely apologise for the inconvenience!

-Quite a few of the passengers seem to be fast asleep this morning.
+Quite a few of our fellow passengers seem to be fast asleep this morning.
 At least they sit with their eyes closed, having a well-deserved nap.

-I look at a young lady standing op, seemingly half-asleep in a swaying movement following the acceleration and incline of the train.
+The young lady standing up next to me is seemingly half-asleep and follows in a swaying movement the acceleration and incline of the train.
 She leans on her umbrella having the tip solidly planted on the floor.

 Within a few minutes we arrive at Shibuya Station.
 In a miraculous way people wake up in due time to get off the train.

-A few hours later we have left our traditional ryokan Hotel Edoya and find ourselves at Tokyo Station waiting for our bullet train to Kyoto.
+A few hours later we find ourselves at Tokyo Station waiting for our bullet train to Kyoto.
 Since we already have our Shinkansen tickets, we head directly towards the tracks.
 It is a veritable science how to line up for your train.
 On the platform it is marked in different colours where the various trains and carriages must start, depending on the type of Shinkansen train you are travelling on.
 Each train type, a different colour.
 In all cases the marks leave appropriate space for arriving people as well, such that they can get off the train without interfering with the waiting crowd.